 Realizing the Importance of Documents

-overlooks the importance documents may likely have to the organization
+importance documents may likely have to the organization's long-term well being.

-in the long term.

-Individually, documents are pieces of the organization's
+Individually, documents are representations of an organization's intellectual capital.

-The importance of documents to the organization and, perhaps, its very
+The importance of documents to an organization's health and, perhaps, its very

 A Practical Approach to Document Management

 Effective document control requires an underlying philosophy and strategy.
 It

 should be tailored to the needs of the organization that uses it.
 It should be

 practical and it should be written.
 No document management strategy can be useful